thesubtlety/splunkon/README.md

 # Splunk On

-Basic REST reader allows you to query a Splunk management interface with valid credentials.
+Basic utility to query the Splunk management REST interface with valid credentials.

 Users can pull back a bit of data but probably want `admin` permissions ([see here](https://docs.splunk.com/Documentation/InfraApp/2.2.5/Admin/AdminUserAccounts)) to get interesting data, and the management port 8089 needs to be exposed.